Academic Visitor Programme

 The maximum duration that an Academic Visitor may be permitted to stay at The City Law School is twelve weeks, or one-term.

-The City Law School is currently inviting applications for the Summer Term 2017/18 (14 May - 3 August 2018).
-The deadline for receiving the applications is 15 December 2017.
+The City Law School is currently inviting applications for the Autumn Term 2018/19 (17 September - 7 December 2018).
+The deadline for receiving the applications is 15 April 2017.

 Visa & Accommodation